 they can apply these concepts and methods to describe the interaction between culture, politics, technology and economics in a cultural object of their own choosing.

 Mode of instruction

 Lectures are held every week, with the exception of the midterm exam week.
 Weekly lectures will cover issues both inside and outside the readings.

 Tutorials are held once every two weeks, with the exception of the midterm exam week.
 Attending all tutorial sessions is compulsory.
-If you are unable to attend a session, please inform your tutor in advance.
-Being absent at more than two of the tutorial sessions will result in a lowering of your tutorial grade (60% of the end grade) with 1 point for each session missed after the first two sessions.
+With online education, it is more important than ever to maintain communication and stay in touch with your study groups.
+For this reason, if you are unable to attend a session, it is required that you inform your tutor in advance.
 Please note that being absent at any tutorial session may have a negative impact on the grade of the assignment due for that particular tutorial session.
 This is at the discretion of the tutor.

 Written assignment (web-post of 500 words, 10% margin), chairing a student discussion, and participation in the tutorials (see tutorial guidelines for details).